danshearer/vm-management/README.md

 * a simple way to customise a template VM, eg to recreate a standard firewall VM or DNS VM
 * logging VM build process via syslog

+Many potential race conditions exist, so only run one copy at once.

 This is a bash script, not a Bourne shell script.

-Here is the help output:
+Here is the help output, prior to setting a VM image destination:

 ````
-BuildVM.sh
+BuildVM.sh version 1.0

+   !!SET VM DESTINATION!!
+Assign $storageplace at the top of /home/dan/d/vm-management/BuildVM.sh.

    mandatory options:
       -t destination VM name.
 Must be unused, unless -o also specified